Plasterboard Recycling & Disposal

 No, you cannot place plasterboard in a skip.

-Plasterboard is banned from being placed in landfill anywhere in the UK and any plasterboard placed within a skip will be refused by the hire company.
+Plasterboard is banned from being placed in landfills in the UK, and any plasterboard placed within a skip will be refused by the hire company.

 When mixed with biodegradable waste, gypsum, a mineral within the plasterboard, creates a toxic and poisonous hydrogen sulphide gas.